-6 Must-Know Tips for a Top-Tier Programming Resume
+6 Must-Know Tips to Create a Programmer Resume (FREE Resource Inside)

 1. Put Your Skills at the Top

 In a programming position, your technical skills are of utmost importance.
 That’s why when you craft your resume, create a concise, relevant key skills section, and put it at the top of your resume under the heading.
-The purpose is to highlight your programming languages and related skills first so a hiring manager can quickly see that you meet the minimum requirements for the job.
+The purpose is to highlight your programming languages like C++, Java, Python, and many more and related skills first so a hiring manager can quickly see that you meet the minimum requirements for the job.

 As a programmer, you know lots of languages.
 Don’t just list them all or else the signal will get lost in the noise.
 Only list ones that are relevant to the position.
 In addition, list related frameworks and technologies alongside your programming languages.
 This adds credibility.
 Lastly, don’t list basic skills like Microsoft Word or Windows OS.
 As a proficient computer user, it’s assumed you know them.